anshuman011/practiseDec23/src/REACT/reactINTERVIEWAskedQuestions.md

 controlled and unctrolled
 flux
 optmising react?
-flow of redux
  difference between componentWillUnmount() and useEffect(() => () => {}, [])
  How would you design a scalable React application architecture? some common React performance issues and how can you address them? conditionally add attributes to React component
- What is Redux Thunk?
-What is Redux Saga?
 How does React Router work?
 When would you use flushSync in ReactJS?
 What is difference between Incremental DOM and Virtual DOM?